About my Design Work

 LinkedIn Learning interviewed me about my career pivot from fine artist to creative logo designer, which you can watch here.
 When I am not creating logos, I am parenting my 8 year old son, building my pocket printmaking presses, drawing mini portraits, working on a new typeface design, and moderating Trade Closet; a place for women to trade fashion.
 I joined the For Animals.
 For Earth podcast to talk about Trade Closet and my buy nothing new lifestyle here.
+I proudly design all the chapter emblems of the MAEVE national mothering group team, which you can see here.

 My Los Angeles urban landscape paintings are known for their unique color and compositions.
 My work was published in New American Paintings Issue 121 and is a part of the Frederick R. Weisman Art Foundation collection.
 My paintings have been shown locally and nationally and have been featured on a national television commercial.